bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/imu_dxl.rst

 * WS2812b RGB LEDs
 * 3 Buttons

 Software
 ========

 The software consists of two parts.
-Firstly the firmware which is installed on the ESP32 and secondly (at least for us) the ros_control based diver to communicate with the board.
+Firstly the firmware which is installed on the ESP32 and secondly (at least for us) the :ref:`ros_control<ROS Control>`  based diver to communicate with the board.
-You can communicate to the board using the standard Dynamixel protocol 2.0 (version 1 may work but we did not test it) if you wish to write your own harware interface for it.
+You can communicate to the board using the standard Dynamixel protocol version 2.0, if you wish to write your own hardware interface for it.
+Version 1 may also work, but we did not test it.

 Firmware
 --------